lrc-se/aoc-2021/README.md

 ### Day 14 (JavaScript)

 First solved part 1 naively by actually constructing the polymer, but this of course quickly blew up in part 2, so switched to just counting pairs instead.
 Fun fun.

+### Day 15 (JavaScript)

+Solved using a general cost distance algorithm which is rather unpolished in its current state, but at least part 2 doesn't run for much longer than a second on my machine anyway.